Chrissy Teigen once said: “I can cook really complicated recipes, but it takes real talent to do the perfect egg.” sic.

 Accidentally boiled eggs for an hour, what to do?

-Eating one or two hard-boiled eggs per day is not a big problem.
-However, you’d better not eat too many each time.
+Eating one or two overcooked eggs occasionally is not a significant concern, but it’s better not to consume too many at once.

 Final Words